fdicarlo/aws-csa-2019/AWS_overview.md

   - Compute

       - EC2 – Elastic Compute Cloud.
       - EC2 Container Services – supports Docker.
       - Elastic Beanstalk (important for developer exam).
 Just upload your code here.
 Elastic Bean stalk will provision all infrastructure required.

-      - Lambda.
-Alexa, Echo devices rely on Lambda
+      - Lambda - Code that uploaded and it executes
       - Lightsail – Out of the box cloud – WordPress, Drupal
+      - Batch - Batch compute in the cloud (Not currently coverved)

   - Storage

       - S3 - Object Store

-      - Glacier – Archive files from S3 into Glacier – use when you don’t need immediate access to files

       - EFS (Elastic File Service) - Block Store - can be used for storing databases.
 It can be attached to multiple EC2 instances.
+      - Glacier – Archive files from S3 into Glacier – use when you don’t need immediate access to files
+      - Snowball - Transfer files to a physical disc
       - Storage Gateway (VM) - communicates between your data center and S3 storage.

   - Databases

       - RDS ( MySQL, PostgreSQL, SQL Server, MariaDB, Aurora)
       - DynamoDB - Non relational DB (important for developer exam)

-      - Redshift  - Data warehousing system -
+      - Redshift  - Data warehousing system, business intelligence.
+Take load off prod DB

-      - ElastiCache - Cloud in-memory DB (important for developer / architect exam)
+      - ElastiCache - Cache things in Cloud in-memory DB (important for developer / architect exam)

   - Migration
+      - AWS Migration Hub
+      - ADS(Application Discovery Service) - Track db dependancies
       - Snowball - Transfer Data - next step over Export Import gateway.
 Store all your data from enterprise into Snowball and then ship to AWS.
 Also released Snowball edge – add compute capacity to storage device – so that you can run analytics on top of the huge dataset collected, without having to transfer to cloud.
 AWS Lambda is supported on Snowball edge.
       - DMS - Database migration services - migrate existing DBs to Cloud, also migrate existing Cloud DBs to other regions.
 Can migrate from Oracle/MySQL/PostgreSQL/ to Aurora.
       - SMS - Server migration services - migrate existing VMs on premise to the Cloud -up to 50 concurrent ones.

   - Analytics